smerker/Merker_et_al_Ornithology/README.md

 From R, you can load each dataset with the command load() The different analyses are available in separate r-scripts.

-#put title here or delete this line#.Rmd is an Rmarkdown file for the appendices of the article.
 #put the full citation here when ready